“When is the best time to visit Put-in-Bay?”

 The home was built around 1863 and was once known as the Doller Cottage, after prominent citizen John Doller.
 The cottage became a popular boarding house for ships officers.
 In 1993, Bob & Judy Bransome renamed the home the “Ashley Island House”, and operated a bed and breakfast.
 In 2017, current owners, Laurie and Dave Schafer purchased the property and to this day operate it as a bed and breakfast.

 During our visit I stayed in the Lighthouse Room.
 This first floor bedroom was very spacious and we had our own bathroom.
-Dave, the owner, was there to welcome us, share a little history of the home, as well as give us a tour.
-Morning coffee was ready and a delightful assortment of breakfast options were available.
+Dave, the owner, was there to welcome us, share a little history of the property, as well as give us a tour of the home.
+Breakfast included morning coffee and a delightful assortment of breakfast options.

 Ashley’s Island House